-Rockin', either with loud electrical amplification or "au naturale" acousticness.
+We rock.
+Sometimes loudly, sometimes quietly.
+Sometimes funky.
 The occasional jazz-metal-prog-blues outer space jam.
-Let's say it's blues-based, heavy, space rock with a variety of electrically processed guitar and bass sounds and drums.
 The lyrics weave narrative and impressionist phrasing together to, you know, tell stories and give impressions.

-Led Zeppelin, The Flaming Lips, King Crimson, Frank Zappa, Iron Maiden, Motorhead, Rolling Stones, Robin Trower, Keith Richards, Heartless Bastards, Black Keys, John Prine, Minutemen, White Denim and lots more.
+Led Zeppelin, The Flaming Lips, St. Vincent, King Crimson, Frank Zappa, Iron Maiden, Motorhead, Rolling Stones, Robin Trower, Keith Richards, Heartless Bastards, Black Keys, John Prine, Minutemen, White Denim and lots more.